garfix/nli-go/doc/manual/knowledge-engineer/function-reference/grammar.md

 Predicates that are primarily used as part of the sense of grammar rules.

-## Intent

-This relation is used by solutions to recognize types of problems.

-    go:intent(Atom, V...)

-* `A`: an atom
-* `V`: zero or more variables

-An intent function has no effect; it always succeeds.

 ## Do

 Finds the entities specified by a `quant`, assign each of them in turn to a variable and execute `Scope`.